KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ### PyLadies Lunch

-At the PyLadies Lunch, women take turns taking the mic and sharing accomplishments they are proud of from the past year.
+At the PyLadies Lunch, in an effort to stop diminishing our accomplishments, women take turns taking the mic and sharing accomplishments they are proud of from the past year.
 Although I've attended several times, I've never gotten up to speak.

 Mariatta came over to me and encouraged me to do it.
 Mariatta is an inspiration to me.
 I reflected for a couple of minutes, then got up and did it.